Tag: Priyamvada Gopal

 “some demo”?
 Are you serious? you wrote that article w/o even knowing about the demo?

 That sheds a somewhat new light on the article, but not in a good way.
 Apparently she simply had no idea what she was talking about, and made a complete dog’s breakfast as a result.
-Let’s look at a little bit of it … Read the rest
+Let’s look at a little bit of it again, now that we know she was unaware of the December 10 protest.

 I said I would continue my disagreement with what Priyamvada Gopal wrote, so here I am continuing.